From small shops to centennial haciendas, you’ve never experienced a coffee culture like in Puerto Rico.

 So, if you’re a coffee lover and want to take your knowledge of this popular drink and its history to the next level, a visit to Puerto Rico’s central mountains region will check all your “perfect vacation” boxes.
 From steep hills to harvests near the river, mesmerizing views, and cozy experiences, check out this itinerary tailored to take you on a coffee journey like no other.
 This is not your typical beach trip, but an enticing adventure into the heart of paradise.

-Day One: All roads lead to Ponce
+Day One: All roads lead to Adjuntas

 Cerro Punta in Jayuya